Composition-Grounded Data Synthesis for Visual Reasoning: Experiment

+\item \xhdr{Prompting Strategies} We compare against 3 prompting strategies at inference time, including self-consistency~\citep{wangself} and Tree of Thoughts prompting ~\citep{yao2023tree}.
+We also introduce inference-time decomposition as an additional variants of our method.
+In this setting, the LLM is prompted at inference time to decompose a complex question into simpler perception and reasoning subquestions, using the same decomposition instructions as in our factor pool construction.

-\begin{itemize}[itemsep=0pt, topsep=0pt, leftmargin=*] \item \xhdr{Proprietary Models}: We include representative proprietary models as reference baselines, focusing on small but competitive variants: GPT-5 nano, GPT-4o mini, Gemini 2.5 Flash, and Claude Haiku 3.5. \item \xhdr{General MLLMs}: We compare against recent open-source general-purpose MLLMs of comparable sizes, including Qwen2.5-VL-7B~\citep{bai2025qwen25vltechnicalreport}, InternVL-3.5-GPT-oss~\citep{wang2025internvl35advancingopensourcemultimodal}, and Pixtral-12B~\citep{agrawal2024pixtral}. \item \xhdr{Chart Specialist Models} We consider models specifically designed for chart understanding, including ChartLLaMA~\citep{han2023chartllamamultimodalllmchart}, which improves chart QA performance after training on high-quality synthetic instruction data, and ChartMoE~\citep{xu2025chartmoemixturediverselyaligned} which integrates a Mixture-of-Experts (MoE) architecture to facilitate chart understanding. \item \xhdr{Data Synthesis Approaches.} We compare \model against other data synthesis methods including (1) the original QA pairs in ChartQA training set which is generated by machine, (2) ChartR1~\citep{chen2025chartr1chainofthoughtsupervisionreinforcement} which programmatically synthesizes chart reasoning data and conduct reinforcement finetuning; and (3) In-Context Question Examples where we follow question synthesis convention to generate questions with in-context question examples.
+\item \xhdr{Data Synthesis Approaches.} We compare \model against other data synthesis methods including (1) the original QA pairs in ChartQA training set which is generated by machine, (2) ChartR1~\citep{chen2025chartr1chainofthoughtsupervisionreinforcement} which programmatically synthesizes chart reasoning data and conduct reinforcement finetuning; and (3) In-Context Question Examples where we follow question synthesis convention to generate questions with in-context question examples.
 Example questions are sampled from the seed dataset.
 Notably, all baselines are fine-tuned with GRPO using the same base model, Qwen2.5-VL-7B~\citep{bai2025qwen25vltechnicalreport}, and image source (the training set of ChartQA) for same training effort, to enable fair comparisons.
-We used StandardRM due to the abcent of subquestions and corresponding answer in these datasets. \item \xhdr{Additional Variants.} We also introduce inference-time decomposition as an additional variants of our method.
-In this setting, the LLM is prompted at inference time to decompose a complex question into simpler perception and reasoning subquestions, using the same decomposition instructions as in our factor pool construction. \end{itemize}
+We used StandardRM due to the absence of subquestions and corresponding answer in these datasets.